manheim/tfwrapper/README.md

 ## Usage

-To use the TerraForm rake tasks, require the module in your Rakefile and use the ``install_tasks`` method to set up the tasks. ``install_tasks`` takes one mandatory parameter, ``tf_dir`` specifying the relative path (from the Rakefile) to the TerraForm configuration.
+To use the Terraform rake tasks, require the module in your Rakefile and use the ``install_tasks`` method to set up the tasks. ``install_tasks`` takes one mandatory parameter, ``tf_dir`` specifying the relative path (from the Rakefile) to the Terraform configuration.

 For a directory layout like: